rahul-53/rahul-53/README.md

 # Hi there I am Rahul.
 ## Android Developer.
-I am from Nepal.
-I am currently learning Full Stack Android development.
-I really enjoy developing android apps.
+Self motivated and passionate Android developer with a keen interest in constantly updating my skills and knowledge.
+Looking forward to taking on a challenging role in an organization while gaining extensive development experience and hands-on technical expertise.
 You can check my LinkedIn at https://www.linkedin.com/in/ryadav99/ and my portfolio at https://rahul-53.github.io/portfolio.github.io/

 ## Skills
 * Android